Your Body Is Not a Holiday Project Ditching the Holiday Diet Panic

 The holidays are supposed to be about connection, tradition, ritual, and meaning.

-Because diet culture LOVES this time of year.
+Why?
+Because diet culture loves this time of year.

 But we know better now.